oracle/graal/truffle/docs/DSLNodeObjectInlining.md

 Therefore, we use `68` bytes to represent a single operation with nodes.

-The Truffle DSL annotation processor will now produce the following warning for the `AbsNode` class:
+With 23.0, the Truffle DSL annotation processor will produce the following warning for the `AbsNode` class:

 ```
 This node is a candidate for node object inlining.
 The memory footprint is estimated to be reduced from 20 to 1 byte(s).
 Add @GenerateInline(true) to enable object inlining for this node or @GenerateInline(false) to disable this warning.
 Also, consider disabling cached node generation with @GenerateCached(false) if all usages will be inlined.
 This warning may be suppressed using @SuppressWarnings("truffle-inlining").